junxit/us-congress-bills-110/metadata.md

 - 2007-09-10 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2007-09-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10332)
 - 2007-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10332)
+- 2007-09-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.